Computational Cognitive Science

 Supervisor: Sharon Goldwater

-Work in unsupervised (or 'zero-resource') speech processing (see Aren Jansen et al., ICASSP 2013) has begun to investigate methods for extracting repeated units (phones, words) from raw acoustic data as a possible way to index and summarize speech files without the need for transcription.
-This could be especially useful in languages where there is little data to develop supervised speech recognition systems.
-In addition, it raises the possibility of whether similar methods could be used to model the way that human infants begin to identify words in the speech stream of their native language.
-Unsupervised speech processing is a growing area of research with many interesting open questions, so a number of projects are possible.
-Projects could focus mainly on ASR technology or mainly on modeling language acquisition; specific research questions will depend on this choice. here are just two possibilities: (1) unsupervised learners are more sensitive to input representation than are supervised learners, and preliminary work suggests that MFCCs are not necessarily the best option.
-Investigate how to learn better input representations (e.g., using neural networks) that are robust to speaker differences but encode linguistically meaningful differences.
+Work in unsupervised (or 'zero-resource') speech processing encompasses areas such as learning sub-word representations that better capture phonetic or other linguistic information; and identifying repeated units such as phones or words in a target language without any transcribed training data.
+Systems that solve these tasks could be useful as a way to index and summarize speech files in under-resourced languages.
+In some cases, they may also be useful as cognitive models, allowing us to investigate how human infants might begin to identify words in the speech stream of their native language.
+There are many open questions, so various projects are possible.
+Projects could focus mainly on speech technology or mainly on modeling language acquisition; specific research questions will depend on this choice.
+Here are just two possibilities: (1) recent work on self-supervised learning (a type of unsupervised learning) has shown that SSL models can learn representations for speech that factor out some of the speaker and contextual variability.
+However, the nature of these representations, and whether they handle such variability in similar ways to humans, is not well understood.
+Investigate these questions by developing new ways to analyze and compare SSL representations to each other and to infant or adult speech perception results.
 (2) existing work in both speech processing and cognitive modeling suggests that trying to learn either words or phones alone may be too difficult and in fact we need to develop *joint learners* that simultaneously learn at both levels.
 Investigate models that can be used to do this and evaluate how joint learning can improve performance.